maxkhang/maxkhang.github.io/_posts/2024-07-10-intro-to-pointers-in-C++cont.md

     		<img src="/assets/output_of_prefixVsPostfix(2).png" alt="output2">
 	</div>

 Trust me, guys.
 I did nothing but add another `cout` statement to print the value of `another_number` on the screen.
-This shows that the variable's actual value after the postfix increment is increased by 1.
+This shows that the variable's actual value after the postfix increment increases by 1.